-In spite of all its advantages, applying Jamstack to eCommerce websites with large catalogs and frequent updates involves dealing with a wide range of challenges.
+Despite all its advantages, applying Jamstack to eCommerce websites with large catalogs and frequent updates involves many challenges.
 If you’re running an eCommerce site on a backend platform such as Salesforce Commerce Commerce Cloud, Magento, or SAP-Hybris—you’re probably already facing some of them.

-In this article, we cover the key challenges in building large-scale eCommerce Jamstack sites and how Layer0 can help you tackle these problems.
+This article covers the key challenges in building large-scale eCommerce Jamstack sites and how Layer (now Edgio) can help you tackle these problems.

 For the full version of Layer0 CTO Ishan Anand’s presentation at Jamstack Conference 2020, go to the official Layer0 YouTube channel.

 Layer0 brings the advantages of Jamstack to eCommerce, accelerating site speeds and simplifying development workflows.
-By streaming cached data from the edge into the browser, before it is requested, Layer0 is able to keep websites 5 seconds ahead odf shoppers’ taps.
-Sharper Image, REVOLVE, and Shoe Carnival are just a few examples of sites leveraging the Layer0 Jamstack platform to increase developer productivity and deliver their sub-second websites.
+By streaming cached data from the edge into the browser, before it is requested, Layer0 can keep websites 5 seconds ahead of shoppers’ taps.
+Sharper Image, REVOLVE, and Shoe Carnival are just examples of sites leveraging the Layer0 Jamstack platform to increase developer productivity and deliver their sub-second websites.

 Using Jamstack and headless for eCommerce, especially on sites with large catalogs, frequent updates, or those on monolithic eCommerce platforms, is typically associated with dealing with the following challenges: